 – support for community interaction & networking

-– administrative support for organizing artist talk
+– administrative support for organizing the public event

 – access to curatorial feedback upon request

 What is not provided: